Sharlaan/material-ui-superselectfield/README.md

 ## Installation

-This component requires 3 dependencies :
+This component requires 3 peer dependencies :

-* react
+- react
-* react-dom
+- react-dom
-* material-ui
+- material-ui

 ... so make sure they are installed in your project.